Random Combinatorial Billiards and Stoned Exclusion Processes: Introduction

 \item In \cref{sec:ring}, we discuss the multispecies ASEP and define its stoned variant.
 Our main results of this section (\cref{thm:main_ASEP,cor:main_ASEP}) compute the stationary distribution of the stoned multispecies ASEP in terms of ASEP polynomials.
 We also explain how to interpret a special case of the stoned multispecies ASEP in terms of billiards, and we deduce \cref{cor:LamBilliards2}.

 \item In \cref{sec:correlations}, we define multiline queues and employ them to study correlations in the stoned multispecies TASEP; this allows us to prove \cref{thm:AyyerLinussonBilliards} and to compute limit shapes of our new random growth process on $n$-cores.
-Considering the behavior of these processes as $n$ tends to $\infty$, we introduce the scan TASEP and, more generally, the scan ASEP.

 \item In \cref{sec:inhomogeneous}, we consider the inhomogeneous TASEP.
 We define the stoned inhomogeneous TASEP, compute its stationary distribution in terms of inhomogeneous TASEP polynomials (\cref{thm:main_iTASEP}), and discuss how to interpret a special case of it in terms of billiards.